 Phishing is when someone steals your login details to gain access to your email account.
 People are often tricked into revealing sensitive information, such as their usernames and passwords, usually through a link in an email to a fraudulent website.
 If successful, your account could be used to send further emails.

-Attacks usually happen by clicking a link that directs you to a website where your account is compromised.
+Attacks usually happen when you click a link directing you to a website where your account is compromised.
 These links are often sent by email and may come from people in your contacts list.

 - Look for a mismatch between the name and the email address.
 For example, the email sender display is Gmail Team but the address is email@example.com (staff) or firstname.lastname@example.org (student).

-- Check the links carefully, for whether the displayed text matches the actual link, or where a real domain is followed by a suspect one (google.com.fakewebsite.ru).
-To see the actual link URL, hover your mouse over the linked text.
+- Check the links carefully to see whether the displayed text matches the actual link, or a real domain is followed by a suspect one (google.com.fakewebsite.ru).
+To see the link URL, hover your cursor over the linked text.

 - Look out for poor spelling, punctuation and grammar.

 - Pay attention to your web client's warning, e.g. in Google Mail, some suspect emails will be flagged with a red banner.

 Example of phishing email

 - Check the URL (address bar in your browser) of the site carefully to ensure it's authentic.

 - Make sure the site looks like you expect it to.